 To scan well, you need 360-degree access around your object.

-When viewed from above, the software has a hard time determining ground plane and object in question.
-When viewed at eye-level, the software can easily determine the ground plane and positions the bounding box correctly.
+When viewed from above, the software has a hard time determining the ground plane and object in question.
+When viewed at eye level, the software can easily determine the ground plane and positions the bounding box correctly.

 Look for uniform, indirect light and stay away from direct sunlight, as sunlight is high in ambient infrared and may drown out the sensor.

 Resize your bounding box by pinching in or pinching out.
 Your bounding box should be just slightly larger than your object.
 Too small, and parts of your object will be cut off.
 Too large, and you will have extremely poor resolution.

 Position your object so that it is in the center of the bounding box.
 If you are accustomed to scanning with the original Structure Sensor, you will find that the focal length is longer with Mark II.
 When the majority of the object is masked in color, tap “Scan”.

 Once you start your scan, move backward slightly to help your sensor maintain tracking.
 Move slowly around your object, stopping every ten to fifteen degrees for several seconds to allow a full-depth frame to be captured.
 Make sure to scan the top of your object to avoid having holes.
 When your object is covered entirely in white, tap “Done”.